jakob-bagterp/browserist/docs/settings/proxy.md

 | :material-check: | :material-check: | :material-check:  | :material-minus-circle-outline: | :material-minus-circle-outline: |

-When configuring the proxy, you can use either a string with the IP address and port number, or the `ProxySettings` class:
+When configuring the proxy, use either a string with the IP address and port number, or the `ProxySettings` class:

 <div id="proxy-settings-browser-support-table"></div>